toptensoftware/JsonKit/readme.md

     	// Omitted
     }

-and we'd like to serialize a list of Shapes to Json like this:
+and we'd like to serialize a list of Shapes to JSON like this:

 	[
 		{ "kind": "Rectangle", /* other rectangle properties omitted */ },